Jocotitlán: Geography

 The rest of the municipality is basically flat, with a number of small ponds and lakes such as Santa Elena, San Clemente, Hierbabuena, La Soledad, El Toril, Los Árboles, San Jacinto, Cuendo, La Redonda, La Gorupa and Pasteje.
 There are also fresh water springs such as Las Fuentes, which supplies the municipal seat with its potable water.
 In areas without springs or ponds, there are wells, the largest of which is called Mavaro at the Lic.
 Andres Molina Enriquez Technical School.

+Climate

 The climate is classified as temperate and semi humid with rains in the summer.
 The average annual temperature is 13.2 °C, with high reaching about 31 °C and lows to 4 °C. There can be frosts in late December and early January with the occasional snow, especially on the volcano.

+Flora and fauna

 Tree species in the area include pine, oyamel, holm oak, cedar, eucalyptus and willow, but most trees are located on the volcano.
 The valley area is mostly farmland with some areas of grass, nopal cactus and other arid area plants.
 There are a large number of wild herbs, many of which are used for cooking and medicine.
 Most flowers in the area are cultivated.
 Wildlife includes rabbits, coyotes, bobcats, skunks, opossum, armadillos, squirrels, bats and foxes.
 Bodies of water often contains carp.